NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 first time, pronounced cystic fibrosis as "65 Roses."
 Today, “65 Roses” is a term often used by young children with cystic fibrosis to pronounce the name of their disease.

+65 Roses® is a registered trademark of the Cystic Fibrosis Foundation.

+***